-Analyze Compare/contrast Construct Describe Evaluate Examine Identify Interpret Justify Locate

-- b.
-Identify a key learning task from your plans that provides young adolescents with opportunities to practice using the language function identified above.
+Analyze Compare/contrast Construct Describe Evaluate Examine Identify Interpret Justify Locate b.
+Identify a key learning task from your plans that provides students with opportunities to practice using the language function identified above.
 Identify the lesson in which the learning task occurs.
-(Give lesson day/number.) - c.
+(Give lesson day/number.)

+- c.
 Additional Language Demands.
-Given the language function and learning task identified above, describe the following associated language demands (written or oral) young adolescents need to understand and/or use: - Vocabulary/symbols - Plus at least one of the following: - Syntax - Discourse - d.
+Given the language function and learning task identified above, describe the following associated language demands (written or oral) students need to understand and/or use:

+- Vocabulary/symbols

+- Plus at least one of the following:

+- Discourse

+- Syntax

+- d.
 Language Supports.
-Refer to your lesson plans and instructional materials as needed in your response to the prompt below. - Identify and describe the planned instructional supports (during and/or prior to the learning task) to help young adolescents understand, develop, and use the identified language demands (function, vocabulary/symbols, discourse, or syntax).
+Refer to your lesson plans and instructional materials as needed in your response to the prompt.

+- Identify and describe the planned instructional supports (during and/or prior to the learning task) to help students understand, develop, and use the identified language demands (function, vocabulary/symbols, discourse, or syntax).